PHOTOGRAPHER | VISUAL STORYTELLER | EDUCATOR

 Yadira Hernández-Picó

-As a photographer, I have a responsibility to honor the trust and access I am granted into people’s lives — capturing their stories with empathy and integrity, not only through my lens, but with a sincere heart.
+As a photographer, I carry a profound responsibility to honor the trust and access I am granted into people’s lives — capturing their stories with empathy, integrity, and a sincere heart.

 About Puerto Rico Photographer Yadira Hernández Picó